 Google Search Console (GSC)

 Creating these profiles will allow you to check configurations on the valid URL but also look at duplicate content and potential security issues that can impact other variations of your site.
-Having GSC configured can provide insight into technical problems like:
+Having GSC verified can provide insight into technical problems like:

 - Site crawling and indexation